2 Grace to you and peace from God our Father and the Lord Jesus Christ.

 “Grace” is what God does for the believer.
 He has cornered the market on grace; He is the “God of all grace” (1 Pe 5:10).
 He is free to offer His resources to the Christian because Jesus paid for all sin of all time.
-A person does not go to hell because of their sin; Jesus paid for that.
+People do not go to hell because of their sin; Jesus paid for that.
 They go to hell because they reject what Jesus did for them.
-Jesus did this for the group believers in the sin-soaked city of Corinth–plural of “you.”
+Jesus did this for the group of believers in the sin-soaked city of Corinth—plural of “you.”

 from God our Father

 The word “from” indicates source.
 God is the source of both grace and peace for the believer.